 If you or a family member are facing problems tackling the stairs, you’ll probably be familiar with the benefits a stairlift can have on improving your mobility around the house.
 But now you’ve explored your options, it’s natural to have questions at this point.
 Welcoming a stairlift into your home is a valuable investment, so it helps to know the facts before you choose yours.
 Read below as we bust some common myths associated with stairlift use.

 “Won’t installing a stairlift ruin my house?”

-If you’ve little to no experience of stairlifts then this is a common misconception associated with having one installed in your home.
+If you’ve little to no experience with stairlifts then this is a common misconception associated with having one installed in your home.
 Modern stairlift tracks are attached directly to your stairs, not the wall itself, meaning minimal labour is actually required.
 In reality, modern stairlift installation doesn’t involve any damage, other than a few discreet screw holes in the treads.
-With such a big selection available to choose from, Halton are committed to helping you pick not just any stairlift – but a model that’s stylish, comfortable, and tailored to match your décor and layout.
+With such a big selection available to choose from, Halton is committed to helping you pick not just any stairlift – but a model that’s stylish, comfortable, and tailored to match your décor and layout.

 “Getting a stairlift installed seems too complicated”